andyfriesen/andyfriesen.github.io/_posts/2015-12-18-haskell-basics-how-to-loop.md

 ## Transforming Elements

-If you just want to transform each element of a collection, but you don’t want to change the type of collection at all, you probably want a map.
+If you just want to transform each element of a collection, but you don’t want to change the type (or length!) of the collection at all, you probably want a map.
 The map function is called `map` and has this signature:

 ```haskell
 map :: (a -> b) -> [a] -> [b]